-Defender Security will conduct auctions for multiple registration applications for the same domain name in the Sunrise and Landrush phases; exceptions is the reserved list of names for appropriate authorities that supersedes any registration applications and can only be registered to the designated entity.
-More details are provided in response to question #18b.
+Further, .MUSIC will conduct auctions for multiple registration applications for the same domain name in the Sunrise and Landrush phases; exceptions is the globally Protected marks List that supersedes any registration applications.
+More details are provided in response to question #18b and #20e.
 Afilias will manage the domain name auction using existing technology.
 Upon the completion of the auction, any domain name acquired will then follow the standard lifecycle of a domain.